martyr-deepin/arch-deepin/README.md

 `[community-testing]` instead for that many Deepin 2015 packages still under alpha stage and the testing repository looks more stable.

+For the old OBS users, please remove OBS repository from `/etc/pacman.conf` and update packages like this:

+    sudo pacman -R dde-dock-applets
+    sudo pacman -Syyuu

 arch-deepin
 ===========